Social Studio Next — Comprehensive User & Administrator Guide

 Important: Instagram publishing requires publicly accessible media URLs.
 Media files behind authentication will fail.

-https://{yourDomain}.my.salesforce.com/apex/rissnext__SSNOAuthCallback - Note the Client ID and Client Secret
+https://{yourDomain}.my.salesforce.com/apex/rissnext__SSNOAuthCallback - Copy the Client ID and Client Secret.

 TikTok